Camila Cabello: 2019–2020: Romance

-2021–present: Cinderella, Familia and The Voice
+2021–2023: Cinderella, Familia and The Voice

 On July 23, 2021, Cabello released "Don't Go Yet" as the lead single from her third studio album Familia, announced alongside the release of the single.
 On October 15, 2021, Cabello premiered "La Buena Vida", from Familia, during her NPR Tiny Desk Concert.
 On October 29, 2021, Cabello released "Oh Na Na" with Myke Towers and Tainy, though it is not included on the album.
 Familia was named by Forbes one of the most anticipated pop albums of 2022.
-It was confirmed on March 3, 2022, that Familia would be released on April 8, 2022 and is 12 tracks long.

-In early September, Cabello performed "Don't Go Yet" at the BCC Live Lounge.
+In early September, Cabello performed "Don't Go Yet" at the BBC Live Lounge.
 She also performed a cover of Olivia Rodrigo's "Good 4 U", which later won the iHeartRadio Music Award for Best Cover Performance.

 In the latter half of 2021, Cabello appeared in an adaptation of Cinderella, which was released in select theatres and digitally on Amazon Prime Video on September 3, 2021.
 Cinderella was the most-watched streaming movie over the Labour Day weekend, as well as the most-watched movie musical yet in 2021.
 The film received mixed reviews from critics, though Cabello's performance received favourable reviews.
 Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars and praised Cabello for her performance, saying "she has a real knack for comedy", and IndieWire remarked, "In her cinematic debut, the pop star stitches up a charming performance in an oft-told fairy tale."
 In an interview with The One Show in July, Cabello said she would like to continue acting.